-WHAT LEVEL AM I AT?
+STEP 1; WHAT LEVEL AM I AT?

 For the purposes of this article, I'm going to assume you're either a Beginner, Intermediate, or Advanced.
-Or Elite.
-But if you're elite you're practically a ninja and I have no idea how you stumbled across my website.

-BEGINNER; New to Calisthenics, relatively new to the concept of training, but not inexperienced with bodyweight exercise.
+BEGINNER: New to Calisthenics, relatively new to the concept of training, but not inexperienced with bodyweight exercise.

-INTERMEDIATE; Experienced with Calisthenics, and with consistent training on the whole.
+INTERMEDIATE: Experienced with Calisthenics, and with consistent training on the whole.
 Body adapted to training 4-5 days a week minimum

 ELITE; Not covered here.
 Give me a few more years and hopefully I'll be there.